 The implementation of the Higher Education Participation and Partnership Program (HEPPP) since 2010 has fundamentally changed the scale, scope and approach to student equity work in Australian universities.
 Institutions have contributed to, and drawn on, a rapidly growing evidence base on the nature of the challenge and what works in widening participation for students from low SES backgrounds.
 Participation rates have increased substantially and there are significantly more students from low SES backgrounds in the system now than ever before.
 However, these gains have been uneven across the sector and are difficult to attribute to institutional HEPPP programs.

-The question is how we sustain and build on the gains made in a time of policy review and reform.
+The question for this year’s network meeting is how we substantiate successful outcomes and communicate them to key stakeholders inside and beyond higher education institutions.
 The aspiration for the Student Equity network is that discussions will lead to:

-- Improved sharing of existing and emerging evidence and strategies of what works to increase participation by students from equity groups
+- Improved sharing of existing and emerging evidence of successful strategies to increase participation by students from equity groups

 - More strategic and evidence-informed approaches to institutional student equity programs and practice